 Log File Maintenance

-It is a good idea to save the database server's log output somewhere, rather than just routing it to /dev/null.
-The log output is invaluable when it comes time to diagnose problems.
-However, the log output tends to be voluminous (especially at higher debug levels) and you won't want to save it indefinitely.
-You need to "rotate" the log files so that new log files are started and old ones removed after a reasonable period of time.
+It is a good idea to save the database server's log output somewhere, rather than just discarding it via /dev/null.
+The log output is invaluable when diagnosing problems.
+However, the log output tends to be voluminous (especially at higher debug levels) so you won't want to save it indefinitely.
+You need to rotate the log files so that new log files are started and old ones removed after a reasonable period of time.

 A better approach is to send the server's stderr output to some type of log rotation program.
-There is a built-in log rotation program, which you can use by setting the configuration parameter logging_collector to true in postgresql.conf.
-The control parameters for this program are described in Section 18.7.1.
-You can also use this approach to capture the log data in machine readable CSV format.
+There is a built-in log rotation facility, which you can use by setting the configuration parameter logging_collector to true in postgresql.conf.
+The control parameters for this program are described in Section 18.8.1.
+You can also use this approach to capture the log data in machine readable CSV (comma-separated values) format.

 pg_ctl start | rotatelogs /var/log/pgsql_log 86400

 On many systems, however, syslog is not very reliable, particularly with large log messages; it might truncate or drop messages just when you need them the most.
-Also, on Linux, syslog will sync each message to disk, yielding poor performance.
-(You can use a - at the start of the file name in the syslog configuration file to disable syncing.)
+Also, on Linux, syslog will flush each message to disk, yielding poor performance.
+(You can use a "-" at the start of the file name in the syslog configuration file to disable syncing.)